dereuromark/cakephp-tinyauth/docs/Authorization.md

 }
 ```

+## Including Authentication
+Please note that by default `hasAccess()` only checks the ACL INI, not the allow auth INI.
+Those links and access checks are meant to be used for logged in users.

+If you need to build a navigation that includes publicly accessible actions, you need to enable
+`includeAuthentication` config.
+This will then also include the Authentication data from your allow config.
+But this only checks/uses the INI config, it can not work on controller authentication.
+So make sure
+you transformed everything fully to the INI file here.
+Any custom `->allow()` call in controllers
+can not be taken into account.

 ## Sync Command
 The plugin offers a convenience CLI command (CakePHP 3.6+) to sync ACL for any new controller.
 It will automatically skip controllers that are whitelisted as public (non authenticated).